Mirena IUD Warning: Hair Loss, Pelvic Pain, Infertility, and Facts Your Dr. Won't Tell You!

 "Keep Life Simple" is the motto on the Mirena IUD website.
 I beg to differ with this motto.
 In fact, it is quite the opposite.
 This little device seems to be quite harmless and is portrayed as the perfect birth control for mothers and young women with menstrual problems.
 But it is not the perfect device, as you can see.

-Interestingly, while doing research on the Mirena IUD, I found that the synthetic hormone Levonorgestrel that is contained in the Mirena IUD was the same hormone that was used in the Norplant.
-The Norplant is a device that was pulled from the market in the 90s due to all of the adverse reactions and side effects it was causing.
+Interestingly, while doing research on the the Mirena IUD, I found that the synthetic hormone Levonorgestrel that is contained in this device was the same hormone that was used in the Norplant.
+The Norplant is a device that was pulled from the market in the 1990s due to all of the adverse reactions and side effects it was causing.
 Then what happens?
 The same hormone is put into a different device and expected to give different results?
-Or is it that the Pharma companies just do not care about women and only care about making money at the expense of others' suffering?
+Or is it that the pharma companies just do not care about women and only care about making money at the expense of others' suffering?